jchrom/trelloR/cran-comments.md

 * ubuntu 12.04 (on travis-ci), R 3.3.1
 * win-builder (devel and release)

+## As requested by Kurt,
+I have added GitHub URL directly to Description field.
+I also added BugReports URL.

 ## R CMD check results

 0 errors | 0 warnings | 0 notes